-A universe of learning awaits at MICDS from world language classes and sister school exchanges to service learning trips and on-campus language immersion camps.
+A world of learning awaits at MICDS, from language immersion classes and partner school exchanges to service-learning trips and local and on-campus global learning opportunities.
 Intentional opportunities abound to shape our students as global citizens.
-Explore our international, domestic and on-campus global learning opportunities below!
+Explore our international, domestic, and on-campus global learning opportunities below!

 - MICDS and Institution Sainte Marie-Caen Sister School Exchange